hungthai1401/resume/example/README.md

     - Designed and implemented the API gateway, ensuring secure and efficient communication between services.
     - Implemented and enforced coding standards and best practices, ensuring consistent code quality and reducing technical debt.
     - Mentored junior developers, providing guidance on best practices, code reviews, and technical challenges.
-    - Design and implement UI kit for the frontend team.
+    - Designed and implement UI kit for the frontend team.
     - Designed and implemented the base structure for both frontend and backend, ensuring a scalable and maintainable architecture.
   - **Software Development**:
     - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.